Open access to archived (2006-2016) TGAS-MAN flux gradient micrometeorological data is available here.

 At the epicenter of TGAS-MAN is the Tunable Diode Laser absorption spectrophotometer (Campbell TGAS100A) trace gas analyzer.
 Housed in an insulated trailer located at the junction of the four experimental plots, the trace gas analyzer continuously measures direct emissions from the TGAS-MAN plots for flux-gradient estimation of N2O and CO2 from soil.

-Gas intakes at two heights spaced 0.5m apart on each micrometeorological station alternately provide air samples to the analyzer, switching every 15 seconds.
-Only one plot is sampled at a time, for 30 minutes, yielding a maximum of 12 half-hourly concentration differences per day per plot.
+Gas intakes separated by a vertical height difference (Δz) on each micrometeorological station alternately provide air samples to the analyzer, switching every 15 seconds.
+These data are used to determine the vertical concentration gradient (ΔC) of N2O and CO2.
+Only one plot is sampled at a time, for 30 minutes, yielding a maximum of 12 half-hourly flux-gradient estimates of N2O and CO2 from soil each day.

 A fully-equipped weather station is located 25m southwest of the trailer, which measures wind speed and direction, air temperature and relative humidity, precipitation, barometric pressure, snow depth, soil temperature and moisture content at various depths, incoming solar radiation, and photosynthetically active photon flux density.